‘Short-sighted and unsustainable’: SU officers and students speak out on tuition fee rise

 “When an education system operates as a business, students are treated as consumers instead of valued as passionate learners – forgetting that education is vital in building a better future.
 Everyone deserves a space to develop, learn and seek passions, without financial constraints attached.”

-The statement also highlighted how the cost of living is simultaneously impacting students, citing an October 2023 report by the Higher Education Policy Institute (Hepi) and student accomodation charity Unipol which indicated the average university student is left with only 50p per week from their maintenance loan after rent has been paid.
+The statement also highlighted how the current cost of living is simultaneously impacting students, citing an October 2023 report by the Higher Education Policy Institute (HEPI) and student accommodation charity Unipol which indicated the average university student is left with only 50p per week from their maintenance loan after their rent has been paid.

 The government has said that maintenance loans will also increase in the next academic year – by £317 per year for students living away from home and studying outside of London.